 GeneCards Summary for STK39 Gene

 STK39 (Serine/Threonine Kinase 39) is a Protein Coding gene.
 Diseases associated with STK39 include Neuropathy, Hereditary Sensory And Autonomic, Type Iia and Epilepsy, Idiopathic Generalized 14.
-Among its related pathways are Cytoskeletal Signaling and TCR signaling in naive CD4+ T cells.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Cytoskeletal Signaling and Diuretics Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is OXSR1.

 UniProtKB/Swiss-Prot Summary for STK39 Gene

 May act as a mediator of stress-activated signals.
-Mediates the inhibiton of SLC4A4, SLC26A6 as well as CFTR activities by the WNK scaffolds, probably through phosphorylation.
+Mediates the inhibition of SLC4A4, SLC26A6 as well as CFTR activities by the WNK scaffolds, probably through phosphorylation.
+Phosphorylates RELT.